“`html

 What Does a Laser Technician Do?

-A laser technician — sometimes called a cosmetic laser technician or laser esthetician — uses laser and light-based devices to perform a range of skin and body treatments in clinical, medical spa, and esthetic settings.
+A laser technician (NO FINANCIAL AID FOR THIS PROGRAM) — sometimes called a cosmetic laser technician or laser esthetician — uses laser and light-based devices to perform a range of skin and body treatments in clinical, medical spa, and esthetic settings.

 Common services include: